restarian/brace_document/docs/specification/package_information.md

   * [Using the module directly](https://github.com/restarian/brace_document/blob/master/docs/using_brace_document/using_the_module_directly.md)

 ---
-###  A module and program which creates base data for plugin utilization regarding document generation.
+###  A program which creates a platform for plugin utilization regarding document generation

 **Version**: 0.7.4